Veeam

 - 3rd Party Bandwidth Calculator

 TrueNAS is a robust, unified storage system well-suited for nearly any environment.
 For backups, the platform takes advantage of the data integrity offered by ZFS, which includes features such as copy-on-write, snapshots, and checksums that prevent bit-rot.
-TrueNAS Enterprise hardware appliances can also be expanded at any time simply by adding more drives so datasets can grow to keep pace with your data.
+You can expand TrueNAS Enterprise appliances at any time by simply adding more drives, allowing datasets to grow and keeping pace with your data storage needs.
 Here are additional key features that are offered out-of-the-box at no extra cost to the Enterprise user:

-- Self-healing file system - ZFS places data integrity first with data scrubs and checksums to ensure files are saved correctly and preserved.
+- Self-healing file system - ZFS places data integrity first with data scrubs and checksums, ensuring files are saved correctly and preserved.

-- Native replication to TrueNAS systems - Perfect for disaster recovery and compliance.
+- Native replication to TrueNAS systems - TrueNAS native replication is perfect for disaster recovery and compliance.

-- High-availability (HA) architecture with 99.999% availability - Ensures the system is always ready to receive the latest backups.
+- High-availability (HA) architecture with 99.999% availability - High Availability (HA) ensures the system is always ready to receive the latest backups.

 - Triple-parity - RAID groups (vdevs) can be configured with mirror, single-parity (RAIDZ), dual-parity (RAIDZ2), or triple-parity (RAIDZ3) levels, while copy-on-write, checksums, and data scrubbing help protect long-term data integrity.

-- Certified with VMware® and Citrix® XenServer® - TrueNAS can be both a hypervisor datastore and a backup repository with data on different datasets and even pools.
+- Certified with VMware® and Citrix® XenServer® - TrueNAS can be a hypervisor datastore and a backup repository, with data on different datasets and even pools.
 Just be mindful of the scale of the workloads being run.

-- Unrivaled scalability in a single dataset - Scale the backup repository from terabytes to petabytes of usable capacity.
-No LUN limits, clustering or licenses needed.
+- Unrivaled scalability in a single dataset - TrueNAS allows scaling the backup repository from terabytes to petabytes of usable capacity.
+No LUN limits, clustering, or licenses needed.

-Veeam Backup & Replication runs on a Windows operating system, typically Windows Server 2012 or newer, and can connect to a variety of storage systems. iXsystems recommends using iSCSI on TrueNAS 13.0 with a Veeam scale-out repository architecture.
-Users can also use SMB to mount the volume to the backup server directly.
+Veeam Backup & Replication runs on a Windows operating system, typically Windows Server 2012 or newer, and can connect to a variety of storage systems.
+TrueNAS recommends using iSCSI on TrueNAS with a Veeam scale-out repository architecture.
+Users can also directly mount the volume to the backup server using SMB.
+Refer to the SMB tutorial section for your version for more information.
 With support for SMB/CIFS, NFS, AFP, iSCSI, and FC, TrueNAS offers many ways to connect to Veeam backup servers.

 Veeam Backup & Replication provides three tiers of immutability to temporarily prohibit deleting data from extents.
 To use this immutability: